Ah Boys to Men: Music

 The official theme song of Ah Boys to Men, titled "Recruits' Anthem", was written, composed and performed by Tosh Zhang, a YouTube personality, Actor and also one of the cast.
 Most of the song was written during filming in Pulau Tekong.
 Initially rejected by director Jack Neo twice, it was first uploaded on YouTube, accompanied with an official music video, prior to the release of the film.
 The official music video was uploaded on YouTube on October 20, 2012.
 Reception to "Recruits' Anthem" was overwhelmingly positive and within a month of its uploading, it grossed 610,000 hits.
 As of March 2014, "Recruit's Anthem" has grossed over 2,000,000 hits.

 Release

 Ah Boys to Men is the first two-part Singaporean film.
 Ah Boys to Men premiered on November 6, 2012 at the Golden Village Multiplex.
 It was first commercially released in Singapore on November 8, 2012 and it opened in Malaysian cinemas on December 20, 2012.
 Discussions with film distributors in Hong Kong and mainland China are ongoing.
 Both parts one and two will be showcased at the Hong Kong International Film & TV Market from March 18, 2013 to March 21, 2013.

 The film will be premiered at the in89 Digital Cinema, Ximending, Taiwan, on April 10, 2013, as well as at Resorts World Manila's cinema some time in April.

-Home media

-Ah Boys to Men was released in DVD on January 25, 2013.